 Etiko received the highest ALL rating and has previously scored an A+ for ethical production in every other Baptist World Aid Ethical Fashion Report (2013-2019).

-Part of me is pleased to see fashion brands making commitments to support their supply chain workers during this time, but another part of me is disappointed.
+Part of me is pleased to see ethical fashion Australia brand making commitments to support their supply chain workers during this time, but another part of me is disappointed.
 Meeting the six COVID Fashion Commitments seems to me like the least any brand could, or should be doing.
 And then there’s the fact that very few of the brands featured on the report actually pay their workers a living wage, and a living wage is the key to solving this whole exploitative mess.

 If fashion brands paid a living wage, overseas garment workers would be better placed for situations like the pandemic we now find ourselves in.
 By short-changing supply chain workers, we have trapped them in a position of victimhood; it is only the circumstances that change.